Ijadele/My-portfolio/README.md

 This portfolio challenge allowed me to demonstrate my foundation in HTML and CSS, and I’ve added my flair to make it uniquely mine.
 Explore, and feel free to provide feedback!

 ### Submission
-You can find the complete code for this project in this [GitHub repository](#).
+You can find the complete code for this project here [https://github.com/Ijadele/My-portfolio.git](#).

 ---

 Happy coding! 💻 #Hackathon #CodingChallenge #BuildYourPortfolio #LetsDoThis #HackathonReady

----

-This structure keeps everything clear, concise, and professional for your portfolio.